 Instant Pot garlic buttered green beans make a tasty side dish to accompany any meal.
-Easy to make, ready in no time, healthy and absolutely delicious!
-This is a dump and start recipe that is low carb, gluten free, vegan, dairy-free, keto and whole30 complaint.
+Easy to make, ready in no time, healthy, and absolutely delicious!
+This is a dump and start recipe that is low carb, gluten-free, dairy-free, keto, and whole30 compliant.

 If you feed these garlicky and buttery green beans to a green bean hater, they will convert!
-These green beans are packed with flavor, they’re vegan which means that they’re also dairy-free, they’re gluten-free, low carb, keto and Whole30 complaint!
+These green beans are packed with flavor, they’re vegan (using veg stock) which means that they’re also dairy-free, they’re gluten-free, low carb, keto, and Whole30 compliant!

 Now, these can be cooked over the stove-top, but ever since I discovered the pressure cooker method, that’s the only way how I cook my green beans from now on!
 Cooking them in the Instant Pot means that I won’t need to watch the beans, I can leave the kitchen while the greens are being cooked, and they’ll turn out perfect every single time!